-4.1.1.
-At Tier 1 and Tier 2 competitions lifters must wear a weightlifting costume (leotard) which complies with the following criteria:
+- 4.1.1.
+Athletes must wear a weightlifting costume (leotard) which complies with the following criteria:

-- must be one piece
+- · must be one piece

 - must be collarless

-- may be of any colour
+- · may be of any colour

 - must not cover the knees

-- must not cover the elbows
+- · must not cover the elbows

-4.1.2.
+- 4.1.2.
 A unitard may be worn under the costume.
 The unitard must comply with the following criteria:

-- may be one or two pieces
+- may be of one or two pieces

-- must be tight fitting
+- · must be tight fitting

 - must be collarless

-- may cover elbows and knees
+- · may cover elbows and knees to wrist and ankle

 - may be of any colour

+- a two piece unitard may be of any one colour

-- cannot be patterned
+- · cannot be patterned or designed

-4.1.3.
+- 4.1.3.
 A T-shirt may be worn under the costume.
 The T-shirt must comply with the following criteria:

 - must be collarless

 - must be close fitting

-- may be of any colour
+- · may be of any colour

 - must not have buttons / fasteners at the front of the neck

 - must be tucked in at all times during the competition

+- · Must not cover elbows

-4.1.4.
+- 4.1.4.
 Shorts or leggings may be worn under the costume.
 They must comply with the following criteria:

-- must be tight fitting
+- · must be tight fitting

 - Can be of any colour

 - Shorts must not cover the knees

-4.1.5.
+- 4.1.5.
 T-shirt and shorts cannot be worn instead of the costume other than at Development age group competitions, and all Tier 3 competitions.
 At Development age group and Tier 3 competitions, lifters may compete in shorts and T-shirt in compliance with TCRR 4.1.3 and 4.1.4.
+T-shirts must be tucked into shorts.

-4.1.6.
+- 4.1.6.
 Socks may be worn.
 There is no restriction on length or colour and they may cover the knees.

-4.1.7.
-Costumes may be decorated or marked with the Lifter's:
+- 4.1.7.
+Costumes may be decorated or marked with The Athlete's:

 - Name

 - Nick name

-- Club name
+- · Club name

 - Club emblems

 - Sponsor logos

-4.1.9 Costumes may not be decorated or marked with any political statements or symbols, any markings or symbols that may be considered offensive or inappropriate.
+- 4.1.9 Costumes may not be decorated or marked with any political statements or symbols, any markings or symbols that may be considered offensive or inappropriate.